Zen Spot #93 -- Mindfulness, meditation and the Boogie Woogie baby monk February 10, 2018 00:05

 Toddlers dance.
 Every toddler.
 They can’t help themselves.
 Sometimes to music.
 Other times, to an internal blitz.
 At some point though, the blitz fades.
 Study begins.
 Dancing becomes a decision or a natural outcome of study.
 It leaves with learned language.

 I’m not a monk and I can’t see the finish line

-Dance to your heartbeat.
+Dance beautifully and freely to your heartbeat.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.